huahuayu/snippets/2021/go-split-number-into-intervals.md

 ## context

-split number to intervals for each go routine to parallel process
+split number to intervals for each go routine to parallel process part of job